-Following Brown’s theme of presenting a religious cult, Brown presents the Palmarian Church and its relation to the Franco symbol as a motive in fuelling Admiral Luis Ávila’s murder of Edmond Kirsch.
+Following Brown’s theme of presenting a religious cult, Brown presents the Palmarian Church and its relation to the Franco symbol as a motive in fueling Admiral Luis Ávila’s murder of Edmond Kirsch.
 According to Brown, the Palmarian Church is a small offshoot of the Catholic Church that still practices far-right values.
 It was founded by Clemente Dominquez Gómez in response to the Catholic Church’s continuously more liberal-minded changes (Brown, Origin).
 Though this historical presentation of their founding is factual, their history with the Franco symbol seems misguided (Lundberg).
 Brown claims that the Palmarian Church has the ability to release their followers from prison after being arrested.
 Brown states that “if [Ávila] was captured, the Regent assured, all he had to do was make his palm visible to his captors, and within hours, he would be released (Origins, 62).
 On his palm is the symbol of Franco, which is used to represent the ultraconservative dictatorship of General Francisco Franco.
 Brown claims that he was a brutal dictator who advocated for “nationalism, authoritarianism, militarism, antiliberalism, and National Catholicism.
 Risen to power through military support of Nazi Germany and Mussolini’s Italy.
 During the Civil War and well into the first years of dictatorship, those who dared oppose him disappeared into concentration camps” (Brown, Origins, 169).
 While there are “very few scholarly studies and virtually no English-language literature on the Palmarian Church” (Lundberg, 42), there was no evidence that the Franco symbol has any relation to the Palmarian Church or that it has the power to release a Palmarian member from prison (Politico).
 While Brown accurately includes historical references of the Palmarian Church and the symbol of Franco, Brown exaggerates their influence is society in order to make his plotline more exciting to the audience.

 Brown discusses the historical significance of the Miller-Urey experiment in order to come to a conclusion about the origins of life.
 In the novel, Brown depicts the Miller-Urey experiment as an attempt of scientist Stanley-Miller in 1953 to create life from inorganic matter.
 He combined a series of electrical charges “through a flask of a chemical solution of methane, ammonia, hydrogen and water” (PBS).
 The results found several organic amino acids that formed from those inorganic raw materials.
 Though amino acids are the building blocks of life, they are not necessarily life itself.
 Brown claims that these results failed to prove the origins of life, as there must have been a crucial step that turned atoms into organisms.
 In the novel, Kirsch uses Miller’s failure and runs a simulation through a supercomputer to discover that after thousands of years of virtual simulations, life does in fact grow from the flask.
 The idea of a supercomputer that can process the reactions of trillions of atoms and simulate over thousands of years is obviously fictional.
 Though artificial intelligence has been rapidly advancing, technology today is still nowhere close to being able to process that much information in order to help Kirsch discover the origins of life, and later answer the question of where we are going.
-Brown continues the theme of taking factual history, in this case of the Miller-Urey experiment, and exaggerating it’s true impact to drive his plotline.
+Brown continues the theme of taking factual history, in this case of the Miller-Urey experiment, and exaggerating its true impact to drive his plotline.